edurant/edurant.github.io/advising/cpeElectiveRules.md

 ---
 title: "CPE Academic Advising: Elective Rules"
-date: 2023-04-25 16:25:30 -0500
+date: 2023-05-01 12:52:30 -0500
 ---

 ## Honors Students

-* The required HON2980 class (3 credits) can count for an HU elective for students with transition plans; TBD for students who enter on semesters.
+* The required HON2980 class (3 credits) can count for an HU elective for students with transition plans; this is a transition class for AY24.

 ## Sci EL = Science Elective, 3+ credits
 * BI102